CDL-Quantum/Hackathon2021/TheSpinDoctors/Business_Application.md

 ## Business application

+The grid of the future needs to manage the increasing complexity and needs of  electrical power and is at the same time, a key player in the fight against climate change.

-We want to optimize the assignment of multiple energy sources to meet electrical demand (scheduling problem) such that
+We want to optimize the assignment of multiple energy sources  (scheduling problem) in the electrical grid such as to

-i) the demand is covered
+i) meet the demand,

-ii) the  costs associated with the switching on and off of the different energy sources is taken into account
+ii) take into account the costs associated with the switching on and off of the different energy sources

+iii) and the stochastic nature of wind as well as the variability of solar power,

-iii) the optimal solution is found by minimizing the cost of the given energy (fossil, solar, hydro, wind,etc) and the cost of carbon emission simultaneously.
+iii) to find an optimal solution that minimizes the cost of the operation and the cost of carbon emission at the same time.

 To model this problem we use a simplified version of the UT problem (we don’t take into account maximum voltage per line constraints)  and fit  it into a QUBO formulation which we then solve using the Leap Hybrid Quantum-Classical from D-Wave.
-We find superior results with LEap compared to the Chimera
+We find superior results with Leap compared to the Chimera
-Quantum Annealer and Simulated Annealear on D-Wave.
+Quantum Annealer and the Simulated Annealear on D-Wave.

 ## Strategy